Senators to resume debate on postal legislation after taking a day to reflect

 However, the legislation could be delayed by a number of factors, such as amendments.

-Canada Post and the Canadian Union of Postal Workers said their negotiators remained at the bargaining table Sunday, hoping to reach contract agreements in advance of the bill’s passage.
+Canada Post and the Canadian Union of Postal Workers said their negotiators remained at the bargaining table, hoping to reach contract agreements in advance of the bill’s passage.

 Negotiations have been underway for nearly a year, but the dispute escalated more recently when CUPW members launched rotating strikes Oct.
 22.